top of page

 STAGE 2: DESIGN PROPOSALS

-I will ask you to email me your wish list, your maximum budget, must-haves, and would-like items (non-essential items) if space and budget allows.
+I will ask you to email me your wish list, your maximum budget, must-haves, and would-like items, if space and budget allows.
 Your wish list will serve as a basis for me to develop the initial design proposals and begin our discussions.

 4 Stages a Homeowner Should Know When Extending | By GT Building Design

-If you can prepare a "Wish List" for me that would be great
+If you would prepare a "Wish List" for me that would be very helpful.

-There are often several ways to extend a home, with the first option being adaptable to fit your needs.
+There is sometimes several ways to extend a home, with the first option being adaptable to fit your needs.
 Sometimes, additional options may be necessary.
-Rest assured that options can be altered or replaced, and we can keep working together until we find the ideal solution for you. ❤️
+Rest assured that options can be altered or replaced, and we can keep working together until we find the ideal solution for you and your home. ❤️

 Once Stage 2 (Design Proposals) is complete, you might want to get a construction estimate from a Builder, usually provided for free.
-If needed, a Quantity Surveyor can also give an estimate for a fee between £150 and £300.
+A Quantity Surveyor can also give an estimate but there would be a fee for this and payable to them, say between £200 and £300.

-Unfortunately, I cannot provide estimates due to the changing nature of construction costs and differ on each project.
+Unfortunately, I cannot provide building estimates due to the changing nature of construction costs and each project differs.

 4 Stages a Homeowner Should Know When Extending | By GT Building Design